Tuesday, 7 July 2020

 Some of the important features of this temple are...

-Karuvurar was born in Karur and he used to sing in front of Lord Shiva during his younger days.
-As per the legend Lord Shiva leaned to one side to hear Karuvur Thevar's songs.
+Karuvurar was born in Karur, and he used to sing in front of Lord Shiva during his younger days.
+As per the legend, Lord Shiva leaned to one side to hear Karuvur Thevar's songs.
 Even though Karuvur Thevar belongs to this place and has sung 103 hymns of various temples in Thiruvisaippa, one of the 12 Thirumurai, he might have sung on Lord Shiva of this temple also, but the same is not available now.

-Also, this is the birthplace of Eripatha Nayanar and Pugazh Chozha Nayanar, one of the 63 Nayanmar who turned into a Shaivite Nayanmar from the King.
+Also, this is the birthplace of Eripatha Nayanar and Pugazh Chozha Nayanar, one of the 63 Nayanmars who turned into a Shaivite Nayanmar from the King.
 Sri Karuvur Thevar’s Jeeva Samadhi temple is in the outer prakaram.

 Arunagirinathar came to this temple.
 Worshiped and sung hymns in praise of Lord Muruga.